Nuova Camorra Organizzata: Ideology

 Cutolo had an ideology, another factor that appealed to rootless and badly educated youths.
 He founded the NCO in his home town Ottaviano on 24 October 1970, the day of Cutolo's patron saint, San Raffaele, and the organization used a statute of rules and regulations that were deliberately meant to have a striking resemblance to the Camorra of the last century.
 In such a way, Cutolo created the most powerful organization ever to exist in the Neapolitan hinterland.
 Using his personal appeal and almost magic charisma, he was able to achieve this single-handedly.

 The NCO strongholds were the towns to the east of Naples, such as Ottaviano.
 From its start, the NCO advocated using illegal resources available in the territory for the betterment of the community, claimed the role of protector of the community and assumed a strong regional identity based on criminal values.
 He accused the Sicilian Mafia of wanting to colonize Naples and the Campania.
 Cutolo appealed to a Campanian rather than Neapolitan sense of identity, perhaps as a result of his poor peasant background.

-For instance, Cutolo is once reported as having said: "The day when the people of Campania understand that it is better to eat a slice of bread as a free man than to eat a stake as a slave is the day when Campania will win."
+For instance, Cutolo is once reported as having said: "The day when the people of Campania understand that it is better to eat a slice of bread as a free man than to eat a steak as a slave is the day when Campania will win."
 He talked about the need to re-establish respect for the people of this region: "We have to renew the ancient splendors of Naples and the Campania.
 We have to give back its destiny to our region, represented by the symbol of Vesuvio."

 It was this approach that made the NCO openly hostile to the Sicilian Mafia and other Camorra clans, and Cutolo consequently developed a long-standing alliance with the 'Ndrangheta, who had no intentions or designs in either Naples or Campania.
 Cutolo had strong ties with the 'Ndrangheta.
 According to some pentiti, Cutolo's career started with his affiliation with the 'Ndrangheta, supported by important bosses such as Giuseppe Piromalli, Paolo De Stefano, and Mammoliti.
 Cutolo based his organisation of the NCO on the model of the 'Ndrangheta, its internal codes and rituals.
 The NCO also established strong ties with the Apulian Sacra Corona Unita and the Roman Banda della Magliana, two other criminal organizations that did not directly operate in Campania.